ewels/ngi_visualizations/README.md

 else you will have to reinstall the package each time you change the source code.

 Once installed, you can import the script from the relevant subdirectory.
-For instance, to use the Qualimap Insert Size historgram you would use:
+For instance, to use the [Qualimap Insert Size histogram](ngi_visualizations/qualimap/) you would use:

 ```python
 from ngi_visulaizations.qualimap import insert_size